OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Comment.AuthorIndex.md

 ---
-title: Comment.AuthorIndex Property (PowerPoint)
+title: Comment.AuthorIndex property (PowerPoint)
 keywords: vbapp10.chm642007
 f1_keywords:
 - vbapp10.chm642007
-ms.prod: powerpoint
 api_name:
 - PowerPoint.Comment.AuthorIndex
 ms.assetid: a004167b-a564-651e-1769-9e1a8947e385
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Comment.AuthorIndex Property (PowerPoint)
+# Comment.AuthorIndex property (PowerPoint)

 Returns a **Long** representing the index number of a comment for a given author.
 The first comment for a given author has an index number of 1, their second comment has an index number of 2.
 Read-only.

+> [!IMPORTANT]
+> This property does not work with modern comments.

 ## Syntax

 _expression_. `AuthorIndex`

-_expression_ A variable that represents an [Comment](./PowerPoint.Comment.md) object.
+_expression_ A variable that represents an [Comment](PowerPoint.Comment.md) object.

 ## Return value